 News and Events

-Save the date for our annual conference, which will be held May 19-20, 2015, at Auburn University Montgomery's Taylor Center in Montgomery, Alabama.
+Registration is now open for the 12th Annual Teen Pregnancy Prevention Conference, which will be held May 19-20, 2015, at Auburn University Montgomery's Taylor Center in Montgomery, Alabama.
 This year's theme is Insight, Answers, and Opportunities.
 Once again APPB will partner with the Alabama Campaign to Prevent Teen Pregnancy to provide a great conference to community partners who wish to gain knowledge and skills that will enhance their work with children, youth, and families, toward our shared goal of reducing the rates of teen pregnancies and sexually transmitted diseases.
-Registration information will be available in the coming weeks.

 Drop in Teen Birth Rates